JoanClaret/jcSlider/README.md

 [Visit plugin website](http://joanclaret.github.io/jcSlider)

-What's the diference with other sliders?
+What's the difference with other sliders?
 -----------

 This plugin does not use jQuery animations.
 Only CSS3, because [performance matters](http://perf.rocks/).